gschroe/schroderlab-collection/README.md

 `compare_twisted_untwisted/`
 Compares the appearance of **untwisted fibril classes** against **twisted fibril classes** to identify whether a straight fibril variant corresponds to a known twisted polymorph.
-Useful when datasets contain both twisted and untwisted forms of the same amyloid.

 ---